Most women will opt for normal delivery of their childbirth. But for some, they have to have a Cesarean section due to various reasons.

 My sister in law used to make this simple clear chicken soup for me literally every week.
 She used to make in a batch, enough for me to drink one cup every day.
 It’s a very simple bone broth which is very good to replenish the nutrients for your body after the surgery.

 You can make the broth by using chicken parts with bones e.g. wings and legs.
 But you can also make it with cow or lamb bones.

-Basically you can make the broth with any broth recipe you like.
-However, the way that my sister in law used to make is by boiling few pieces of chicken wings/legs in about 1.5 liter of water with 1 inch of ginger, few cloves of garlic, few pinches of turmeric, 10 black peppercorn, 6-7 cloves.
-Boil at low heat for about 1-1.5 hour after water reached boiling point.
+Basically, you can make the broth with any broth recipe you like.
+However, the way that my sister-in-law used to make it is by boiling a few pieces of chicken wings/legs in about 1.5 liters of water with 1 inch of ginger, a few cloves of garlic, a few pinches of turmeric, 10 black peppercorns, 6-7 cloves.
+Boil at low heat for about 1-1.5 hours after the water reaches a boiling point.

 2. Drink Turmeric And Tamarind Mix

 I used to make this concoction towards the end of my pregnancy.
 It’s based on Indonesian traditional herbal drink, jamu.
-There are so many types of Jamu mixtures (herbal drink), but the popular ones for afterbirth is the mix of ginger, tamarind, turmeric and palm sugar.
+There are so many types of Jamu mixtures (an herbal drink), but the popular ones for afterbirth are the mix of ginger, tamarind, turmeric and palm sugar.

-To make one litre of Jamu, I put 1 inch of fresh ginger, 1/2 teaspoon of turmeric powder, 50 gr Tamarind block, and about 2 tablespoons of palm sugar (you can adjust the amount of sugar according to your taste) in approximately 1.25 litre boiling water.
-Let the mixture shimmer until the water reduced to about 1 litre.
-Drink one cup of this concoction everyday.
+To make one liter of Jamu, I put 1 inch of fresh ginger, 1/2 teaspoon of turmeric powder, 50 g Tamarind block, and about 2 tablespoons of palm sugar (you can adjust the amount of sugar according to your taste) in approximately 1.25 liter boiling water.
+Let the mixture simmer until the water is reduced to about 1 liter.
+Drink one cup of this concoction every day.
 I used to have it every morning after breakfast.